SPARC-FAIR-Codeathon/2025-team-B/README.md

     "notes": "Mapped using SPARC FUSE"
 }
 ```
-> 💡 This metadata is embedded directly into .zarr attributes or stored alongside .mat / .npz files.
+> 💡 This metadata is embedded directly into .zarr attributes or stored as structure / dictionary in .mat / .npz files.
 Every export is fully self-describing and ready for downstream use or publication.

 ### 🧠 Smart Mapping with Confidence Scoring